PraveenRajAyyappan/EfficientAnalogNeuron-SNNsims/MATLAB/Base_2/Base_2_ReadMe.md

 ## SpecifyNeuronParams
 Run this in order to change the Parameters of the FH neuron model.
-This will allow the tuning of the simulation to be tailored to specific research based off of differing neuron parameters from different biological species.
+This will allow the tuning of time constants to be tailored to specific research based off of differing neuron parameters from different biological species.
 -->Make sure if you change the parameters you change the initial conditions as well.
 # Running SpecifyNeuronParams
 Open the MatLab SpecifyNeuronParams script in MatLab.